charlinked/Python3_BasicAlgorithms/README.md

 # Python_practice_projects
-These are some basic, projects, algorithms and Data-structures in python
+This folder contains some essential algorithms and data-structures in python, as well as some basic projects.